 Facts About Falls

-- Widespread: Falls are the leading cause of both fatal and nonfatal injuries for those 65 and over; as baby boomers join the ranks of the 65+ club, injuries and deaths will escalate.
+- Widespread: Falls are the leading cause of both fatal and nonfatal injuries for those 65 and over, and as baby boomers join the ranks of 65+, the number of injuries and deaths are escalating.
 The chances of falling and of being seriously injured in a fall increase with age.
-In 2009, the rate of fall injuries for adults 85 and older was almost four times that for adults 65 to 74.

 - In a study of people age 72 and older, the average health care cost of a fall injury totaled $19,440.